Eisenstadt

 It was not until 1965 that Eisenstadt anchored the status of the state capital in the city constitution.
 It was only in the state constitution in 1981.

 After the annexation of Burgenland to Austria, the ethnic-linguistic structure of the population changed significantly.
-In 1910 the Magyar population was still around 27%; In 1934, however, the proportion of Hungarian-speaking residents was around 5%.
+In 1910 the Magyar population was still around 27%; In 1934, however, the proportion of the Hungarian-speaking population was around 5%.
 This change is due on the one hand to the retreat of many Magyar civil servants, military personnel, etc. to Hungary, and on the other hand to the language-national self-definition of the inhabitants.

 The denominational composition of the population also changed: the number of Protestants rose from 52 in 1890 to 493 in 1961.
 The number of Jews was 906 in 1836 and then fell continuously until 1923 to 445 people.
 The emigration went mainly in the direction of Vienna.
 Of the more than 400 Jews in Eisenstadt, around 250 survived the Shoah.
 Only two Eisenstadt Jews returned after 1945.